gqrx-sdr/gqrx/README.md

 Known problems
 --------------

-- Reconfiguring a device may lead to applicvation freeze or crash.
+- Reconfiguring a device may lead to application freeze or crash.
 - Device arguments not well documented.
 - Funcube Dongle may not work well on systems with libusb-1.0.9 (try gqrx-2.0 instead).
 - Some settings are not saved between sessions.